-Since this was inexpensive wrapping paper, I was scared I was going to rip it if I worked on the wrinkles too much, so there are a few tiny ones on the drawer fronts.
-But as the Mod Podge dries they tend to become less noticeable.
+Since this was cheap wrapping paper, I was scared I was going to rip it if I worked on the wrinkles too much, so there are a few tiny ones on the drawer fronts.
+But as the Mod Podge dries, they tend to become less noticeable.

-Once the paper has been applied to the front, carefully work it around the edges smoothing and tucking as you go (kind of like wrapping a gift).
+After adding the wrapping paper to the front of the file cabinet drawers, begin carefully working and folding it around the edges adding more Mod Podge if needed.
+Be sure to smooth and tuck as you go (kind of like wrapping a gift).
 Then carefully cut away the excess wrapping paper with the scissors or razor knife to make a clean edge on the wrapping paper.

 Completing the Drawers

-After you have applied the wrapping paper to both of the drawer fronts you will need to apply Mod Podge to the top of the wrapping paper to seal it.
+After you have applied the wrapping paper to both of the drawer fronts, you will need to add a final layer of Mod Podge to the top of the wrapping paper to seal it.
 Apply two coats of Mod Podge allowing it to dry between each coat.
 Remember to apply it on the edges as well to seal these areas too.

-Once the drawers are dry its time to add the drawer pulls.
+Once the file cabinet drawers are dry, add the drawer pulls.
 Carefully pierce through the wrapping paper where each hole is on the drawer fronts.

 FYI – You may need to make adjustments for new pulls like I did.
 No worries though, as this is a simple fix.
-I reused the screws from the original pulls and placed small pieces of wood on the inside of the drawer to stabilize the pulls.
+I reused the screws from the original pulls and placed small pieces of wood on the inside of the drawer to stabilize them.

-To create new labels for the drawers I used two small wood ovals I had left over from a previous project and painted them with several coats of chalkboard paint.
-Originally I was going to use chalk to label each drawer but decided to use some label stickers I had instead.
-Chalkboard paint isn’t needed unless you want to write on the labels with chalk.
+To create new labels for the drawers, I used two small wood ovals I had left over from a previous project and painted them with several coats of chalkboard paint.
+Initially, I was going to use chalk to label each drawer but decided to use some label stickers I had instead.
+Chalkboard paint isn’t needed unless you want to write on them with chalk.

 Don’t forget to pin this image to save this project for later!